Low and weight-restricted bridges

-In order to protect the road network (including bridges) and the safety of road users, weight restrictions will refer to maximum gross weight (MGW), rather than laden or unladen weight and is shown on the interactive map.
+To protect the road network (including bridges) and the safety of road users, weight restrictions will refer to maximum gross weight (MGW), rather than laden or unladen weight and is shown on the interactive map.

-Know your signs
+Know your road signs

 The signs below are used to show the maximum headroom of the hazard in both imperial and metric units.